benkozi/CECE/combo-test-runner/README.md

 start, written to `run.yaml`, and stamped into every stats row so CSVs from different runs stay distinguishable.
 It is never set via configuration;
 unknown keys in suite or driver config files are rejected at load time.

+Spatial plots render at session end (suite `plotting.enabled`, default on;
+`gif_enabled` controls the per-variable GIF).
+All plots of a variable share one **exact suite-wide min/max color scale** derived from the descriptive statistics — so plotting requires `compute_descriptive_stats`.
+First-time boundary rendering downloads Natural Earth coastline/border data; offline, plots degrade to data-only maps with a warning.

 Stats CSV columns: `run_id`, `suite` (the suite's unique `name` from its yaml, e.g. `simple-maccity`), identity (`combo_id`, `combo`, `file`,